-(ii) the Development is more than 75 percent single family design;

-(iii) the Development is Supportive Housing; or

-(iv) the Development Site qualifies for five (5) or seven (7) points under subsection (c)(4) of this section, related to Opportunity Index, and is located in an Urban Area.

-(B) Applications proposing New Construction or Reconstruction will be eligible for twelve (12) points if one of the following conditions is met:

-(i) The Building Cost per square foot is less than \$70 per square foot;

-(ii) The Building Cost per square foot is less than \$75 per square foot, and the Development meets the definition of a high cost development;

-(iii) The Hard Cost per square foot is less than \$90 per square foot; or

-(iv) The Hard Cost per square foot is less than \$100 per square foot, and the Development meets the definition of high cost development.

-(C) Applications proposing New Construction or Reconstruction will be eligible for eleven (11) points if one of the following conditions is met:

-(i) The Building Cost per square foot is less than \$75 per square foot;

-(ii) The Building Cost per square foot is less than \$80 per square foot, and the Development meets the definition of a high cost development;

-(iii) The Hard Cost per square foot is less than \$95 per square foot; or

-(iv) The Hard Cost per square foot is less than \$105 per square foot, and the Development meets the definition of high cost development.

-(D) Applications proposing New Construction or Reconstruction will be eligible for ten (10) points if one of the following conditions is met:

-(i) The Building Cost is less than \$90 per square foot; or

-(ii) The Hard Cost is less than \$110 per square foot.

-(E) Applications proposing Adaptive Reuse or Rehabilitation (excluding Reconstruction) will be eligible for points if one of the following conditions is met:

-(i) Twelve (12) points for Applications which include Hard Costs plus acquisition costs included in Eligible Basis that are less than \$100 per square foot;
+- (ii) the Development is more than 75 percent single family design; - (iii) the Development is Supportive Housing; or - (iv) the Development Site qualifies for a minimum of five (5) points under subsection - (c)(4) of this section, related to Opportunity Index, and is located in an Urban Area. - (B) Applications proposing New Construction or Reconstruction will be eligible for twelve (12) points if one of the following conditions is met: - (i) The Building Cost per square foot is less than \$70 per square foot; - (ii) The Building Cost per square foot is less than \$75 per square foot, and the Development meets the definition of a high cost development; - (iii) The Hard Cost per square foot is less than \$90 per square foot; or - (iv) The Hard Cost per square foot is less than \$100 per square foot, and the Development meets the definition of high cost development. - (C) Applications proposing New Construction or Reconstruction will be eligible for eleven (11) points if one of the following conditions is met: - (i) The Building Cost per square foot is less than \$75 per square foot; - (ii) The Building Cost per square foot is less than \$80 per square foot, and the Development meets the definition of a high cost development; - (iii) The Hard Cost per square foot is less than \$95 per square foot; or - (iv) The Hard Cost per square foot is less than \$105 per square foot, and the Development meets the definition of high cost development. - (D) Applications proposing New Construction or Reconstruction will be eligible for ten (10) points if one of the following conditions is met: - (i) The Building Cost is less than \$90 per square foot; or - (ii) The Hard Cost is less than \$110 per square foot. - (E) Applications proposing Adaptive Reuse or Rehabilitation (excluding Reconstruction) will be eligible for points if one of the following conditions is met: - (i) Twelve (12) points for Applications which include Hard Costs plus acquisition costs included in Eligible Basis that are less than \$100 per square foot; - (ii) Twelve (12) points for Applications which include Hard Costs plus acquisition costs included in Eligible Basis that are less than \$130 per square foot, located in an Urban

-(ii) Twelve (12) points for Applications which include Hard Costs plus acquisition costs included in Eligible Basis that are less than \$130 per square foot, located in an Urban Area, and that qualify for 5 or 7 points under subsection (c)(4) of this section, related to Opportunity Index; or
+Area, and that qualify for 5 or 7 points under subsection (c)(4) of this section, related to Opportunity Index; or